Turinglab/react-scratchblocks/README.md

 #React Scratchblocks

 React Scratchbocks is a rewrie of the popular [http://github.com/blob8108/scratchblocks2](scratchblocks2) library written by Tim Radvan.
-Most of the code is taken from the origional howevre this version uses ReactJS as the view component as opposed to jQuery.
+Most of the code is taken from the origional however this version uses ReactJS as the view component as opposed to jQuery.

 #Installation